nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ## 1. Instructions
 I started off with a raw dataset obtained from the ImmoEliza Datascraper (https://github.com/nikolaaswillaert/ImmoEliza).
 This document is a csv-file.
-From this dataset, I start with cleaning and interpreting the data based on several assumptions.
+From this csv-dataset, we start cleaning and interpreting the data based on several assumptions.

 ## 2. Installation